ShubhamAvasthi/ug-project/README.md

 ## Assumptions

-- Priority of formation of H<sub>2</sub>O over retaining the preexisting C-H bonds.
+- Priority of formation of H<sub>2</sub>O over retaining the pre-existing C-H bonds.